Andes Andeventures awarded Best Adventure Travel Companies 2009 by the editors of National Geographic ADVENTURE magazine.

 • All ground transportation in comfortable private buses.

-• All meals included: Breakfast, Lunch and Dinner.
+• All meals included: Buffet breakfast, Lunch and Dinner.
 Vegetarian meals can be accommodated (please request in advance).

 • All sightseeing tours and park entrance fees to destinations on the itinerary.